jharwell/sierra/README.rst

-  Essentially, SIERRA handles the “engineering” parts of research on the backend, acting as a compiler of sorts, turning research queries into executable objects by generating experiments, configuring execution environments or platforms, running the generated experiments, and processing experimental results to generate statistics, and/or visualizations.
+  Essentially, SIERRA handles the “engineering” parts of research on the backend, acting as a compiler of sorts, turning research queries into executable objects by generating experiments, configuring execution environments or engines, running the generated experiments, and processing experimental results to generate statistics, and/or visualizations.
 It also handles random seeds, algorithm stochasticity, and other low-level details.

-- It supports a wide range of platforms, execution environments, and experiment input/output formats via plugins.
+- It supports a wide range of execution engines, execution environments, and experiment input/output formats via plugins.
 SIERRA supports mix-and-match between all plugin types, subject to restrictions within the plugins themselves.
 This is and makes it very easy to run experiments on different